-This site will contain information based on the following:
+This site contains information based on the following:

 - images of Welsh costumes in drawing volumes in the National Library of Wales; the National Museum of Wales and the Cardiff Central Library collection;

 - references to Welsh costume in Welsh Newspapers on Line, using search terms in both Welsh and English

 - a study, funded by CyMAL (Museums Archives and Libraries Wales a policy division of the Welsh Government) which analised the fabrics of nearly 40 19th century dolls in Welsh costume.